Yuhala/tees-for-dummies/trustzone/README.md

-[^1]: OP-TEE was initially created for Arm TrustZone, it has been structured to be compatible with other isolation technologies.
+[^1]: Though OP-TEE was initially created for Arm TrustZone, it has been structured to be compatible with other isolation technologies.